lunagus/Clipper/README.md

-# Clipper - Video Trimmer, Encoder & Uploader
+# Clipper - Trimmer, Encoder & Uploader

 A minimal, modern, and accessible GUI application for video trimming and encoding using FFmpeg.
 Built with Python and Tkinter, Clipper provides an intuitive interface for video processing and uploading tasks with a clean, dark material-inspired design.

+## WHY?

+I wanted a quick, intuitive way to clip and encode video files from movies, game captures, and TV shows for personal use.
+Manually crafting FFmpeg commands every time was tedious and inefficient, especially due to different size constraints and resolution tweaks for every use case, so I built a lightweight GUI that covers most of the useful FFmpeg options, while remaining lightweight and fast, and adding upload and sharing features when needed.

 ## Features